David-Jampana-Abraham-Luther/David-Jampana-Abraham-Luther.github.io/README.md

   Large-scale sentiment classification on social media using PySpark & NLP.

 ---
+🛠️ How I Built This Portfolio Website
+This project was created to showcase my data analytics and cybersecurity work in a sleek, responsive portfolio website.
+I built it from scratch using HTML and CSS, applying a dark, modern design inspired by tech dashboards.

+To enhance interactivity and aesthetics, I used:

+🎨 Custom CSS: For layout, color themes, responsiveness, and styling elements like cards and buttons.

+⚡ ScrollReveal.js: For smooth scroll-based animations that make the site feel dynamic and engaging.

+🌐 Font Awesome: For clean, scalable icons in the contact section.

+🖼️ Profile Image: Optimized and styled with shadow effects and rounded borders.

+The project is entirely static and lightweight — ideal for fast loading and easy deployment on GitHub Pages.
 ## 🛠️ Tech Stack

 - HTML5 & CSS3 (custom styles)